 The Food Lab's Complete Guide to Sous-Vide Chicken Thighs

 Chicken thighs are forgiving enough as it is.
 Why bother cooking them sous vide?
 There are a couple of reasons.
 First, the method gives you unparalleled control over the final texture of the chicken thighs, allowing you to achieve results unattainable through more traditional methods.
-No matter how you cook your chicken thighs, they'll come out juicier in a sous-vide bag than they do using traditional methods when cooked to the same final temperature.
+Without fail, chicken thighs cooked in a sous vide bag will come out juicier than thighs cooked using traditional methods when they're cooked to the same final temperature.

 Unlike chicken breasts, chicken thighs and drumsticks are high in connective tissue, with a more robust flavor and a texture that can withstand a bit more cooking.
 There are several conflicting recommended temperature ranges out there for chicken thighs, so I decided to test them out.
 I cooked batches of thighs for various times between one hour and 24 hours, at temperatures ranging from 140°F up to 180°F.

 Any lower than 150°F (66°C), and they turn out almost inedibly chewy and tough.
 Once you get to 165°F (74°C), timing comes into play.
 With shorter cooking times, you end up with chicken that is more tender than chicken cooked to 150°F and just slightly more dry.
 With extended cook times, the chicken begins to fall apart much more readily.
 Expelled chicken juices and broken-down connective tissues start to collect in the bag, forming a gel that can subsequently be used to make a flavorful pan sauce.
 Any longer than eight hours at 165°F or above, and the chicken will get too soft, becoming mushy and unable to retain its juices as you chew.